danielkinahan/ir-storefront/README.md

 ### TODO

--[ ] Navbar items are text, commas between each -[ ] Remove background from navbar -[ ] Footer is flat, with text links seperated by commas alligned left -[ ] Footer right side is land acknowledgement -[ ] Landing page is a large slide show with nav arrows
+-[ ] Navbar items are text, commas between each -[ ] Footer is flat, with text links seperated by commas alligned left -[ ] Footer right side is land acknowledgement -[ ] Landing page is a large slide show with nav arrows